exook/helios_pi/README.md

 Jupyter notebook on the Raspberry Pi which controls different electrical components.

-When reading these isntructions, the bullet points mark different steps, and the grey "code boxes" mark code to be executed.
-It is often very handy to triple-click these grey boxes to mark all its content, and then use ctrl+C and ctrl+V (ctrl+shift+V on Ubuntu) to paste this in the rapsberry Pi terminal.
+When reading these instructions, the bullet points mark different steps, and the grey "code boxes" mark code to be executed.
+It is often very handy to triple-click these grey boxes to mark all its content, and then use ctrl+C and ctrl+V (ctrl+shift+V on Ubuntu) to paste this in the terminal.

 ## Install the operating system
 * Download the Raspberry Pi imager to your computer: https://www.raspberrypi.com/software/
+* If you prefer to do it from the terminal, you can do:
   * `curl -O https://downloads.raspberrypi.org/imager/imager_latest_amd64.deb && sudo apt install imager_latest_amd64.deb # <-- for Ubuntu x86_64`
   * `git clone https://aur.archlinux.org/rpi-imager.git && cd rpi-imager && makepkg -sf && sudo pacman -U rpi-imager-*-x86_64.pkg.* # <-- for ArchLinux`
 * Insert the Micro SD card into a card reader
-  * inspecting the ouput from `dmesg` soon after insertion will give you a clue as to the location (`/dev/<something>`) of the card in the system
+  * Optional: inspecting the ouput from `dmesg` soon after insertion will give you a clue as to the location (`/dev/<something>`) of the card in the system
-* Start the imager
+* Start the imager either via desktop or terminal via `rpi-imager`
-  * `rpi-imager`
 * For "CHOOSE OS" select **Raspberry Pi OS (32-bit)** as operating system
 * For "CHOOSE STORAGE" select your Micro SD card as the choosen storage (*Make sure to select the correct one. not doing so may have